dfrappart/articles/AKS-Managed AAD.md

 It was working fine and allowed us to secure access to RBAC enabled AKS, even if we were not able to filter access to the control plane on a Network stand point.

-However, complexity appeared when considerig the maintenance of Application registration.
+However, complexity appeared when considering the maintenance of Application registration.

-Indeed, considering the provisioning and AAD integration, we had to create 3 application registrations to take care in terms of Security lifecycle, with 2 with a secret to manage.
+Indeed, we had to create 3 application registrations to take care in terms of Security lifecycle, with 2 with a secret to manage.
 Best practice is to rotate the secrets of those app registration on a regular basis.

 So in time, SecOps teams would have to plan the secrets rotation of those.
 That was documented and possible either through [az cli operation](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az_aks_update_credentials) or through a little less user friendly experience through the [Azure API](https://docs.microsoft.com/en-us/rest/api/aks/managedclusters/resetaadprofile).